-The diagnosis and treatment of gender identity disorder is usually made in accordance with the World Professional Association of Transgender Health guidelines, which recommend that this is done by a mental health practitioner who has experience in working with clients who have problems of gender and sexuality.
+The diagnosis and treatment of gender identity disorder is usually made in accordance with the World Professional Association of Transgender Health guidelines (2022), which recommend that this is undertaken by a mental health practitioner who has experience in working with clients who have problems of gender, alongside a full multidisciplinary team.

-Within the NHS, the route to treatment is for a person to be assessed by local psychiatric services and, if gender identity disorder is present, refer them on to one of the specialist gender identity clinics.
+Within the NHS, the route to treatment is for a person to be assessed by local mental health services and, if gender identity disorder is present, refer them on to one of the specialist gender identity clinics.

-Blood tests to rule out any endocrine problems are usually taken before hormone treatment is given and will test levels of luteinising hormone (LH), follicle stimulating hormone (FSH), testosterone, oestradiol and prolactin in the bloodstream.
-Tests may also be taken to check the person’s number and appearance of their chromosomes (karyotype), particularly if the person is young.
-Tests will also be taken to make sure it is safe to give hormones, and these include liver function tests, a prostate-specific antigen test and a full blood count.
+Blood tests to rule out any endocrine problems are usually taken before any hormone treatment is given and will test levels of pituitary gland hormones luteinising hormone (LH), follicle stimulating hormone (FSH), as well as testosterone, oestradiol and prolactin in the bloodstream.
+Tests may also be taken to check the person’s chromosomes (karyotype).
+Tests will also be taken to make sure it is safe to give hormones, and these include liver function tests, kidney tests, a prostate-specific antigen test and a full blood count.

-The whole treatment process is known as triadic therapy, which is a progressive strategy, consisting of three critical elements – ‘real-life experience’, hormonal therapy of the desired gender and finally, sex reassignment surgery.
-As the person advances through this sequence of therapy with increasingly irreversible effects on their body (and therefore, more significant physical alterations), it becomes increasingly difficult to revert to their birth sex.
-It is therefore important that hormonal therapy is undertaken in close collaboration with a mental health professional who is experienced in the assessment of people with gender identity disorder, ideally working closely with the endocrinologist to deliver treatment.
+The whole treatment process is known as triadic therapy, which is a progressive strategy, consisting of three critical elements – 1. ‘real-life experience’, 2. cross sex hormonal therapy of the desired gender and finally, 3. sex reassignment surgery.
+As the individual advances through this sequence of therapy with increasingly irreversible effects on their body (and therefore, more significant physical alterations), it becomes increasingly difficult to revert back to their birth sex.
+It is therefore important that hormonal therapy is undertaken in close collaboration with a mental health professional who is experienced in the assessment of people with gender identity disorder, working closely with the endocrinology team to deliver treatment.

 After surgery, hormone treatment needs to be continued to prevent the complications of not having sex hormone production such as brittle bones (osteoporosis) or early heart disease.

-For transmen, testosterone treatment begins with a dose of testosterone enanthate esters 4-weekly.
+For transmen, testosterone treatment begins with an intramuscular dose of testosterone enanthate esters every 4-weeks.
 The dose is increased every three to four months, but initial doses are usually adequate to suppress menstruation.
-The aim of therapy is to achieve testosterone levels in the high normal male range one week after the injection, and to have a lower level at the bottom of the normal male range on the day the next injection is due.
-Other regimes include the use of testosterone gel patches or longer-acting preparations such as a long-acting injection or testosterone implants.
-The aim of therapy is to get the testosterone levels into the normal male range.
+The aim of therapy is to achieve testosterone levels in the high normal male range one week after the injection, and to have a level at the lower end of the normal male range just prior to the next injection.
+Other regimens include the use of testosterone gel patches or longer-acting preparations such as a long-acting injection or testosterone implants to get testosterone levels into the normal male range.

 Although side-effects are relatively rare, there are a number of issues that a person considering treatment should be aware of.